Aspects of my being

 But, please, keep me unmasked.

-Volcano is an inescapable vortex of psychological and physical abuse.
-Although it has a small budget it packs a huge punch and the screenplay has often brought people to tears.
+Volcano is the story of addiction, abuse and violence told through the lives of a young family and is set in the West Midlands, U.K. Although it has a small budget it packs a huge punch and the screenplay has often brought people to tears.
 The story demonstrates the multi-faceted nature of domestic abuse, highlighting its parasitic tendencies whilst remaining true to a fundamental, yet flawed love that binds the relationship.
 Volcano is highly and emotionally charged throughout, portraying this dynamic story through the skills of the actors and director.
 While based on abuse in the family, the movie does have its moments of gentle humor, driven mainly through the character of Pops.
 The story has significant twists, culminating in an unexpected finish to a brutal beginning.

 The characters have similar facets.
 Each holds an element of control, an element of fear and an element of love.
 That’s what makes them people, and that’s what makes them three-dimensional.